 Perfectionism leads to burnout.
 It would be awfully crowded at the top if everyone was the best.
 Self-acceptance of personal abilities reduces chronic stress.
-An interesting study in the UK (Jowett, et al., 2016) on elite soccer players showed the importance of self-set achievement standards.
+An interesting study in the UK (Jowett, Hill, Hall, & Curran, 2016) on elite soccer players showed the importance of self-set achievement standards.
 When the pressure to perform is weaved with self-worth, the failure to achieve leads to depression, anxiety, and burnout.

-For children at a younger age, the Cool Corgi story (free PDF) is a great way to teach an impactful lesson about self-acceptance.
+For younger children, the Cool Corgi story is a great way to teach an impactful lesson about self-acceptance.

 Once the story has been read aloud to the students, follow it with these questions.
 Emphasize the lesson of self-acceptance, which means accepting both positive and negative qualities.

 - What did Mama Corgi suggest about accepting himself?